gholmes829/Jmp/README.md

 ![Cross-Platform](https://img.shields.io/badge/Documentation-100%25-brightgreen)
 ![License](https://img.shields.io/badge/Licence-MIT-green)

 Have you ever used the `cd` command?
 You'll never touch that outdated thing again when you try `jmp`.
-Navigate your filesystem with unprecedented speed, agility, and dexterity **NEVER** seen before; become a truly unstoppable force on the command line.
+Navigate your filesystem with unprecedented speed, agility, and dexterity **NEVER** seen before.

 - Given a set of regular expressions, `jmp` will intelligently search through your files and `cd` you into your intended directory.
 - Desperately need a file but don't remember the full name or path?
 Try `jmpa ".*<snippet of name you remember>.*"`.